 A Natural Hazard Mitigation Plan (NHMP) is the representation of the jurisdiction's commitment to reduce risks from natural hazards, serving as a guide for decision makers as they commit resources to reducing the effects of natural hazards.
 A local government must have a mitigation plan approved in order to receive pre- and post-disaster mitigation grants.
-Deschutes County last updated the NHMP in 2015.
+Deschutes County last updated the NHMP in 2016 and an update is underway in 2021.
 The plan focuses on reducing or alleviating the losses of life, property, and injuries resulting from natural hazards through long and short-term strategies.
 The plan reduces the risk from natural hazards by identifying resources, information, and strategies for risk reduction.
 It is also intended to guide and coordinate mitigation activities throughout the county.
-Wildfire is the County's second highest threat (winter storms is ranked first).
-The plan identifies the projects and efforts overseen by Project Wildfire, FireWise Communities, and Community Wildfire Protection Plans.
+Wildfire is County's second highest threat (winter storms is ranked first).
+The plan identifies the projects and efforts overseen by Project Wildfire, Firewise Communities, and Community Wildfire Protection Plans.